Jerrycaster/lean/README.md

 # Lean

-I am learning how to verify my proofs using Lean.
+This is where I leave my Lean.
+Stay wonk.